hackforla/admin-calendaring/README.md

   - Help us create issues for the projects
   - Help us do the admin steps in the issues

+## If its your project
+- claim your issus
-## If its your project, claim your issue, and start doign the action items
+- start doign the action items

 # Contact info